gavinkendall/autoscreen/readme.txt

 EmailScreenshot                       Uses the email settings in "application.xml" to email
-                                      the last screenshot image that was captured Set Screen Capture Interval           Sets (or changes) the screen capture interval to the defined interval
+                                      the last screenshot image that was captured Set Screen Capture Interval           Sets (or changes) the screen capture interval to the defined interval Activate Screen                       Turns on (sets the "Active" toggle state to on for) a Screen Activate Region                       Turns on (sets the "Active" toggle state to on for) a Region Activate Schedule                     Turns on (sets the "Active" toggle state to on for) a Schedule Activate Tag                          Turns on (sets the "Active" toggle state to on for) a Tag Activate Trigger                      Turns on (sets the "Active" toggle state to on for) a Trigger Deactivate Screen                     Turns off (sets the "Active" toggle state to off for) a Screen Deactivate Region                     Turns off (sets the "Active" toggle state to off for) a Region Deactivate Schedule                   Turns off (sets the "Active" toggle state to off for) a Schedule Deactivate Tag                        Turns off (sets the "Active" toggle state to off for) a Tag Deactivate Trigger                    Turns off (sets the "Active" toggle state to off for) a Trigger

 The following triggers are created by default on the first run of Auto Screen Capture:
 Condition = ApplicationStartup -> Action = ShowInterface